-6. Enhance collaboration or coordination of effort among federal depository libraries, non-depository libraries, GPO, agenices, and cultural memory organizations that deal with internet resources.
+6. Enhance collaboration or coordination of effort among federal depository libraries, non-depository libraries, GPO, agencies, and cultural memory organizations that deal with internet resources.
 12

-Rationale: The ubiquity and speed of electronic communication allows for unprecedented collaboration across the whole of the government information community.
+Rationale: The ubiquity and speed of electronic communication allows unprecedented collaboration across the entire government information community.
 Content can move in real time from place to place, and so too can expertise.
 Accordingly, FDL librarians should take the lead in organizing systems for transparent, cost effective collaborations to provide services and resources to end-users and colleagues.